whostolebenfrog/mr-clojure/README.md

 This generates the base REST service project that we use at MixRadio.
 In contains various libraries that we find useful and can be considered a condensing of the various pieces of commonality between our many clojure web services.
 We use this every day at MixRadio to power our music backend.

-This project is the underlying Leiningen template, see ::TODO - add link to project:: for an example of the generated service.
+This project is the underlying Leiningen template, see [mr-clojure-exploded](http://github.com/mixradio/mr-clojure-exploded) for an example of the resulting service.

 ## Usage